oswaldo/tools/README.md

 Wouldn't it be nice:

-- if instead of `curl -fsSL "http://example.com"` you could write `curl get "http://example.com"`?
+- if you could write `curl get "http://example.com"` instead of `curl -fsSL "http://example.com"`?
-- if instead of going through endless investigations and documentation to setup all the different requirements for the different tools you need, you could accumulate all that knowledge in a single place and just reuse it with a simple `./setup.sh`?
+- endless investigations and documentation to setup all the different requirements for the different tools you need would be replaced with a simple `./setup.sh`?
-- if instead of waiting for the nice devs in Mount Olympus to add support for your favourite tool, you could just add it yourself, possibly with a single line of code?
+- if you could add support for your favorite tool with possibly a single line of code instead of waiting for a future version?
-- to have scripts that simply run with no relevant overhead, and take care of all dependencies (even for dependencies that have no package management system in place)?
+- to have scripts that simply run with no relevant overhead?
+- if scripts would take care of all dependencies (even for dependencies that have no package management system in place)?
 - to have scripts that are easy to read and maintain, with great IDE support and immediate, access to the accumulated knowledge and technologies from different communities?

 This is what this project is about, to make the life of the developer easier by covering some cases that get ignored or reimplemented over and over again through the developer years.